A-Musihin/Hackerton2023/README.md

 - 2.5 "Go Viral Post"
 - 2.6 Peer-Group Feedbacks
 - 2.7 Individual Learning Goals and Reflections
-- 2.8 Overview of the technical Solution
+- 2.8 Overview of the Technical Solution

 # 1 Introduction
 This is our Portfolio for the Hackerton 2023 at ITECH.
 We created a planning solution for Students called "TaskPlanner".